 - Go to Choose an option> Troubleshoot> Advanced options > Startup Settings > Restart.

-- Press the proper key to select any version of the Safe Mode.
+- Press the proper key to select one of versions the Safe Mode.

 - Right click on the Start button and choose Command Prompt (Admin).

 - Press F8 at just the right time during startup to open Advanced Boot Options menu.

 - Choose Safe Mode with Command Prompt.
 After a while, the elevated Command Prompt window pops out.